MGASALUCAS/emai-pracs-2025/README.md

-# Classical Machine Learning: A Complete Journey from Basics to Mastery
+# Classical Machine Learning: A Practical guide from Basics to Mastery

 > **"The best way to learn machine learning is to understand the mathematics behind it, then implement it, and finally apply it to real problems."**

 ## Overview

-Welcome to the most comprehensive, beginner-friendly classical machine learning tutorial series.
-This curriculum provides a rigorous and accessible learning experience that takes you from mathematical foundations to real-world applications.
+Welcome to the most beginner-friendly classical machine learning tutorial guide.
+This guide provides a rigorous and accessible learning experience that takes you from mathematical foundations to real-world applications.

 ## What is Classical Machine Learning?